 Precautions to be Taken While Entering Sewers

-Various poisonous and explosive gasses are commonly found in sewers such as hydrogen sulphide (H2S), carbon dioxide (CO2) and methane (CH4) along with petrol vapours.
+Various poisonous and explosive gasses are commonly found in sewers such as hydrogen sulfide (H2S), carbon dioxide (CO2), and methane (CH4) along with petrol vapors.
 These gases are produced largely when the sewage becomes stale and septic, which occurs more commonly in hotter climates.

 In addition to the production of these harmful gases, oxygen is consumed by the organic matter for their decomposition, resulting in a lack of oxygen inside the sewer and can, therefore, cause difficulty in breathing.

 Various methods are adopted for ventilating the sewers in order to avoid the large-scale presence of these poisonous and hazardous gases inside the sewers.
 In addition to the ventilation of sewers, the following precautions should also be taken while allowing the workers to enter the sewers:

 1. The very first precaution which should be taken before entering a sewer through a manhole is to open the covers of the manholes; at least half an hour in advance.
 This will help in obtaining some ventilation and exposure of the sewer to the atmospheric oxygen.

 2. Tests should be conducted in order to identify the presence of any harmful gases inside the sewer.
 The following tests may be carried out to detect their presence.

 - The first test is performed to detect H2S gas present in the sewer.

 - The second test is performed to detect CO2 gas present in the sewer.